Manage files and directories

 Multiple files can be removed in a single command,

-stating individual filenames and/or using the wildcard symbol *
+stating individual filenames and/or using the wildcard symbol *.

 For instance, the next command demonstrates how to remove

-the files named file1.txt
+the files named file1.txt and file1.csv,

 along with all files whose names start with file2

-and all files that end with .csv
+and all files that end with .csv:

 rm file1.txt file1.csv file2* *.csv